wearelumenai/bubbles4py/README.md

 );
 ```

-The following source put everything together,
+The following source put everything together.
-create the chart and bind a detail display and a dimension picker :
+It creates the chart and then bind a detail display and a dimension picker :
 ```javascript
 let bubbleChart = bub.bubbles.create("#viz", bub.XYChart, {"click": onChartClick});